NoaxhMR/Radio-Viveza-dev-build-v1/README.md

 put these files in the TFR Music Addon folder (program archives > steam > steamapps > workshop > content > 394360 > 3350892196) ------
-"radiolatam" folder goes in "music" folder -------- "radio_latam_album_art.dds" and "TFR_album_covers" folder must go in the gfx folder ------- "album_covers.gfx", "music_station_radio_latam.gfx" and "music_station_radio_latam.gui" must go in the "interface" folder -------
+"radiolatam" folder goes in "music" folder -------- "radio_latam_album_art.dds" folder must go in the gfx folder ------- move the content of "TFR_album_covers" to the folder of the same name in the base addon (DONT MOVE THE FOLDER WITH IT, ONLY WHAT'S IN IT.
+OTHERWISE YOU'LL OVERWRITE IT AND YOU'LL LOSE THE ALBUM COVERS FOR THE OTHER SONGS) -----
+"album_covers.gfx", "music_station_radio_latam.gfx" and "music_station_radio_latam.gui" must go in the "interface" folder -------
 "tfr_music_l_english.yml" goes in the localization folder ------